adrusi/flint.kak/README.md

 And if you want to customize the colors that appear in the gutter and and statusline, you can configure `flint_error_face` and `flint_warning_face`.

+## Usage

+Once flint is configured, run `flint-enable` to display the lint UI elements.
+You can optionally invoke `flint-live-enable` to run the linter automatically whenever the buffer content changes.
+If a lint error message indicates that a quickfix is available, you can run `flint-fix` to apply the suggested correction.